vinayakrit/ssh-configuration-script/README.md

 vinayakrit

+Get more on website :  https://vinayakrit.github.io/

 https://github.com/vinayakrit/ssh-configuration-script

-For any query contact me 1703007@ritindia.edu
+For any query mail me on 1703007@ritindia.edu

 To run give executable permission using command :